Instagram vs Facebook Marketing: What’s the Difference?

 Crisis Management:

-If you face a PR issue, it will explode on Twitter (X) first, but the battleground for reputation management is Facebook.
+If you face a PR issue, it will first explode on Twitter (X), but the battleground for reputation management is Facebook.
 The comment sections on Facebook posts are indexed by Google and are highly visible.
 Instagram comments are harder to read and often buried in the feed.
 Effective social media crisis management requires a dedicated strategy for the Facebook comment section, which can quickly become toxic if left unmoderated.

 The State of Marketing in 2026